d-asensio/use-controlled-input-number/README.md

 ## Related projects

-- [use_stepper](https://github.com/wKovacs64/use-stepper): If you want a hook that fully control the behavior of the input.
+- [use_stepper](https://github.com/wKovacs64/use-stepper): If you want a hook that fully controls the behavior of the input.